Product Description

 Fluid & Electrolyte Disturbance

-Contraindications: Torque’s Torcort M 40 is contraindicated in patients with a known allergy to constituents or excipients, and in premature infants.
+Contraindications: Torque’s Torcort M40 Injection is contraindicated in patients with a known allergy to constituents or excipients, and in premature infants.

-Drug Interactions: Torque’s Torcort M 40 can cause drug interaction with following drugs:
+Drug Interactions: Torque’s Torcort M40 Injection can cause drug interaction with following drugs:

 Oral Anticoagulants